 - 1.6 Review and monitoring are key aspects of the planning system.
-Monitoring is seen as important in developing evidence based policy making.
+Monitoring is seen as important in developing evidence-based policy making.
 This should seek to establish what is happening now, what may happen in the future and then compare these trends against existing policies and targets to determine success or otherwise and any action or changes which may be required.
-Monitoring helps to address questions such as: - Are policies achieving their objectives and in particular are they delivering sustainable development? - Have policies had unintended consequences?
+Monitoring helps to address questions such as: - Are policies achieving their objectives and in particular are they delivering sustainable development? - Have policies had unintended consequences? - Are assumptions and objectives behind policies still relevant?

-- Are assumptions and objectives behind policies still relevant? - Are targets being archived? - 1.7 The preparation of Annual Monitoring Reports (AMR) ceased on 15 January 2012 when section 113 of the Localism Act came into force.
+- Are targets being archived? - 1.7 The preparation of Annual Monitoring Reports (AMR) ceased on 15 January 2012 when section 113 of the Localism Act came into force.
 This removes the requirement for annual monitoring reports to be made to the Secretary of State.
-However, local planning authorities are still required to prepare reports, now known as 'Authorities' Monitoring Reports (AMR).
+However, local planning authorities are still required to prepare reports, now known as Authorities' Monitoring Reports (AMR).
 The Act requires local planning authorities to publish this information direct to the public at least annually in the interests of transparency. - 1.8 As a legislative requirement under Regulation 34 of the Town and Country Planning (Local Development) (England) Regulations 2012, the AMR is the main mechanism for assessing the performance and effects of the Bradford Metropolitan District Council Development Plan and the timescales set out in the Local Development Scheme (LDS).
-Thus it acts to feed into Local Development Document (LDD) preparation, and as such forms critical evidence for the emerging Core Strategy Partial Review and the Site Allocations Development Plan Document (DPD). - 1.9 The purpose of the AMR is therefore as follows: - to monitor the key characteristics of Bradford as a wider contextual setting for Local Plan monitoring; - to assess the policies in the Bradford Core Strategy, the Bradford City Centre and the Shipley and Canal Road Corridor Area Action Plans and the Bradford Waste Management DPD, including their effectiveness, and the impacts they have on the District and - to review the progress in terms of preparation of the Local Plan against the Local Development Scheme (LDS). - 1.10 The monitor information for the Bradford Waste Management DPD was not available at the time of print, but will be included in the next publication of the AMR. - 1.11 The NPPG indicates that the AMR is the main mechanism for outlining the council's latest position regarding self-build and custom build housing and the council's Brownfield Register and can provide up-to-date information on the implementation of any neighbourhood plans that have been brought into force.
+Thus, it acts to feed into Local Development Document (LDD) preparation, and as such forms critical evidence for the emerging Core Strategy Partial Review (CSPR) and the Allocations Development Plan Document (DPD). - 1.9 The purpose of the AMR is therefore as follows: - to monitor the key characteristics of Bradford as a wider contextual setting for Local Plan monitoring; - to assess the policies in the Bradford Core Strategy, the Bradford City Centre and the Shipley and Canal Road Corridor Area Action Plans and the Bradford Waste Management DPD, including their effectiveness, and the impacts they have on the District and - to review the progress in terms of preparation of the Local Plan against the Local Development Scheme (LDS). - 1.10 The Bradford Waste Management DPD is not currently being monitored and is subject to review.
+Monitoring information will be available in future AMR's. - 1.11 The NPPG indicates that the AMR is the main mechanism for outlining the council's latest position regarding self-build and custom build housing and the council's Brownfield Register and can provide up-to-date information on the implementation of any neighbourhood plans that have been brought into force.